1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 Phylogenetic or demographic effects on substitution rate

-We first examined the effect of phylogenetic inertia on substitution rate, and found that annual substitution rate was significantly different between the two cetacean suborders (ANOVA p = 0.077, F = 3.57, Figure 2) and accounts for approximately 18% of annual substitution rate variability, with substitution rates that were significantly lower in mysticetes than in odontocetes.
+We first examined the effect of phylogenetic inertia on substitution rate and found that annual substitution rate was significantly different between the two major cetacean clades (ANOVA p = 1.5e-05, F = 37.39, Figure 2) and accounts for approximately 70% of annual substitution rate variability, with substitution rates that were significantly lower in mysticetes than in odontocetes.

 Figure 2.
 Top: Variability in annual (left) and generational (right) substitution rate estimated in two suborders.
-Bottom: Phylogeny-controlled linear trend in generational substitution rate by species' asymptotic lifespan.
+Bottom: Phylogeny-controlled linear trend in annual subsitution rate by species' generation time (left) and generational substitution rate by species' asymptotic lifespan (right).
+Points are colored by species (as in Figure 1) in the top two plots; warmer colors are mysticetes and cooler colors are odontocetes.
+Points are colored by cetacean clade in the bottom two plots.

 Figure 2.
 Top: Variability in annual (left) and generational (right) substitution rate estimated in two suborders.
-Bottom: Phylogeny-controlled linear trend in generational substitution rate by species’ asymptotic lifespan.
+Bottom: Phylogeny-controlled linear trend in annual subsitution rate by species’ generation time (left) and generational substitution rate by species’ asymptotic lifespan (right).
+Points are colored by species (as in Figure 1) in the top two plots; warmer colors are mysticetes and cooler colors are odontocetes.
+Points are colored by cetacean clade in the bottom two plots.

 Pipeline effects on substitution rate